-In 1998, the NSW State Government announced it would establish a Wolli Creek Regional Park, under National Parks and Wildlife Service management.
+In 1998, the NSW State Government announced it would establish a Wolli Creek Regional Park, under National Parks and Wildlife Service (NPWS) management.

 Much of the Wolli Creek Valley’s extensive areas of bushland are of significant conservation value.
 This bush supports a great diversity of flora and fauna and provides exceptional recreational opportunities for local residents and visitors.
 Wolli Creek is one of the few remaining creeks in inner Sydney that has retained its natural banks.
 This unique area has somehow survived to become an essential part of the region’s natural heritage.

 How has it survived?
 The Wolli Valley was saved from most building development in the colony’s early days by its rugged terrain and by being off the main lines of southern Sydney’s expansion, which mostly followed railway lines, over which there was much politicking and probable corruption.